Drewpie29/Northwest_Recycling_Center/replit.md

 - PostgreSQL session store for persistent login sessions

 **Authentication Flow:**
 The application uses username/password authentication with Passport.js local strategy.
 User passwords are securely hashed using Node.js crypto.scrypt with random salts.
 Sessions are stored in PostgreSQL with a 7-day TTL.

-The `isAuthenticated` middleware protects all API routes requiring user context.
+**Role-Based Access Control:**
+The system implements two user roles:
+- **Administrator**: Full system access including user management, material category management, sales tracking, and all bale operations
+- **Technician**: Limited access to create and edit their own bale entries only

+Middleware functions protect routes:
+- `isAuthenticated` - Requires any logged-in user
+- `isAdmin` - Requires administrator role (403 if not admin)

+User accounts can be deactivated by admins, preventing login while preserving historical data.

 **API Structure:**
 RESTful endpoints organized by domain: